ยทUses

 An incident review — a regulator, a customer, a court — will ask: what system policy was in force, what instruction was the agent responding to, which tools could it call, what was its budget, and which model and config was it running?
 A policy snapshot answers all five at once with a single on-chain commitment.

 The snapshot is a JSON object with a SHA-256 fingerprint of each component.
-Anchor the snapshot via POST /api/v1/anchors with category: "policy_snapshot"; the receipt binds to all five hashes simultaneously, so an auditor with just the system prompt can verify the system_policy_hash matches the receipt without ever seeing the budget config — selective disclosure of the agent’s configuration.
+Anchor the snapshot via POST /api/v1/anchors with category: "policy_snapshot"; the proof binds to all five hashes simultaneously, so an auditor with just the system prompt can verify the system_policy_hash matches the proof without ever seeing the budget config — selective disclosure of the agent’s configuration.

 The five canonical fields (any subset is fine).